 Challenges of working with channel partners

-• Some Credibility Risk: You must always choose someone who has a known positive reputation, especially for excellent customer service.
+- Some Credibility Risk: You must always choose someone with a known positive reputation, especially for excellent customer service.

-• Harder to Manage: When you’re not directly managing the sales process, it’s harder for your reps to help if a partner is mismanaging a deal.
+- Harder to Manage: When you’re not directly managing the sales process, it’s harder for your reps to help if a partner mismanages a deal.

-• Slower Feedback: When channel partners talk to your customers, feedback will always take longer to get back to you.
-More so, it’s not even guaranteed to be unreliable, not accurate and potentially biased interpretation.
+- Slower Feedback: When channel partners talk to your customers, feedback will always take longer to get back to you.
+More so, it’s not even guaranteed to be an unreliable, inaccurate and potentially biased interpretation.

 9 Types of Channel Partners